proto-aiken-13/tp/docs/UserGuide.md

 - Keep track of their attendance and participation levels.
 - Keep track of their grades!

 But more than that, the application is *simple to use* and efficient.
-The application has a command line interface (CLI) in which you can type in commands without having to scroll through contacts and lists to click on buttons.
+The application allows you to type in commands without having to scroll through contacts and lists to click on buttons.
 The application sports a simple and very readable look!

 ### How can `npc_track` help you in your teaching journey?